 In fact, the weekly Saturday Farmer’s Market bounced back right on schedule just 3 days after Ian passed through (without power, I might add).

-But before I get to all those fabulous things to do, let’s cover some basics.
+But before I get to all the fabulous things to do in Punta Gorda, let’s cover some basics.

 Does Punta Gorda have an airport?